henrikwidlund/unfoldedcircle-firetv/README.md

 This is a limitation of the ADB protocol, where it is not possible to query the power state without turning on the device.

 ### Prerequisites
-- IP and MAC address of the TV
+- IP and MAC address of the device you want to control.
 - When installing on the remote, the remote must be on firmware version 2.6.3 or later or the driver will crash because it can't start adb.